 Related chapters

-- Why know Cloud Native and 12 factors - Context chapter explaining why 12-Factor principles are still a baseline for cloud-native architecture.
+- Why know Cloud Native and 12 factors - Context chapter explaining why The Twelve-Factor App remains a baseline for cloud-oriented architecture.

-- Cloud Native (short summary) - A practical continuation of 12-Factor ideas in modern cloud engineering and platform operating models.
+- Cloud Native (short summary) - A practical continuation of the methodology in modern cloud engineering and platform operating models.

-- Infrastructure as Code - Extends declarative config and release discipline from app code into infrastructure and delivery workflows.
+- Infrastructure as Code - How declarative configuration and release discipline extend from application code into infrastructure.

-- Containerization - A practical implementation of process model, build-release-run, and dev/prod parity through containers.
+- Containerization - A practical implementation of the process model, build/release/run separation, and environment parity through containers.

-- Kubernetes Fundamentals (v1.35): architecture, objects and baseline practices - How orchestration supports stateless scaling, lifecycle control, and resilience in production environments.
+- Kubernetes Fundamentals (v1.36): architecture, objects and baseline practices - How orchestration supports stateless scaling, lifecycle control, and resilience.

 - Operating system: overview - Foundation for process management, ports, signals, and the runtime contract between app and OS.